Some Fundamental Aspects about Lipschitz Continuity of Neural Networks: Experimental setup

-\paragraph{CNN networks.} For our CNN network, we follow an approach similar to \cite{nakkiran2019deep}.
+Our version of Convolutional Neural Networks (or CNNs for short) follows an approach similar to~\cite{nakkiran2019deep}.
 We consider a 5-layer model, with 4 Conv-ReLU-MaxPool blocks, followed by a Linear layer with zero bias.
-All Convolution layers have 3$\times$3 kernels and use stride=1, padding=1 and zero bias.
-Kernel weight for convolution layers follow the following pattern: $[w, 2w, 4w, 8w]$, where $w$ is the width.
-MaxPooling layers follow the $[1, 2, 2, 8]$.
-This configuration allows to shrink the input of CIFAR-10\footnote{CIFAR-10 dataset input image has shape $32\times32\times3$.} to a single vector, that is then passed to the Linear layer that produces the output vector of size 10.
+All convolution layers have $3\times 3$ kernels with stride=1, padding=1 and zero bias.
+Kernel output channels for convolution layers follow the pattern $[w, 2w, 4w, 8w]$, where $w$ is the width of the model.
+Meanwhile, MaxPooling layers have kernels of sizes $[1, 2, 2, 8]$ for the case of CIFAR-10\footnote{CIFAR-10 dataset input image has shape $32\times32\times3$.} and $[1, 2, 2, 7]$ for the case of MNIST\footnote{MNIST dataset input image has shape $28\times28\times3$.}.
+This configuration shrinks the input image to a single vector that is then passed to the last Linear layer, yielding the output vector of size 10.

-We also present table \ref{tab:cnn_params}, that contains the number of model parameters for different CNN networks configured for CIFAR-10.
+Table \ref{tab:cnn_params} displays a list of CNN realisations with various hidden layer widths and the respective number of model parameters.
+Since configurations for CIFAR-10~\cite{Krizhevsky2009LearningML} and MNIST differ only in the MaxPooling layer size, the number of trainable parameters remains the same for both datasets.